 1.1 – Thermal energy

 The energy contained in the motion and vibration of the object’s molecules is its thermal energy.
 And, we use temperature to measure it.
 This means that if the temperature is high, then the object will be hotter, the reason being: more movements of particles of the object equal more thermal energy produced.
-Since thermal energy comes from moving particles, it is classified into types of kinetic energy.
-An example of thermal energy is the cup with boiling water, where there are vibrating particles.

 1.2 – Radiant energy

 Radiant energy is the electromagnetic wave’s energy traveling through space.
 It can take two forms, which are visible and invisible waves.
-The light energy is visible waves, whereas radio waves are invisible waves.
+Light energy is visible waves, whereas radio waves are invisible waves.
 Here, the energy is carried in the oscillating electric and magnetic fields.
-Also, it is measured by integrating radiant flux concerning time.
-An example of radiant energy is the Sun.
-Plants prepare their food, for example, by converting the electromagnetic energy in the sunlight into chemical energy.

 1.3 – Electrical energy

-When the electric charges, it’s the result of electrical energy created by the moving of electrons.
-Therefore, the movement of electrons is directly proportional to the quantity of energy.
-This means as the electric charges move faster, more electrical energy is carried.
 Here, the electrons move when surrounding electric fields exert force.
 Considering the movement of electric charges, electrical energy is classified into a type of kinetic energy.
 An example of electrical energy is lightning, where the electricity is discharged into the atmosphere.

 1.4 – Mechanical energy

 The energy that is stored in moving objects is called mechanical energy or motion energy.
 Even though the object is moving, the mechanical energy is not just kinetic, but a sum of kinetic and potential energy.
 Let’s take the example of a wrecking ball to understand this better.
-The wrecking ball has potential energy because of its weight, and when the force is applied to demolish the structures, it gains kinetic energy.
-A few other examples of mechanical energy are wind, swimming, and running.

 1.5 – Sound energy

 The sound energy comes from the vibrations moving through a substance.
 These substances can be solids, liquids, and gasses, where sound is transmitted as energy waves.
 For the transmission of vibrations, the atoms are used.
 But since there are no atoms in a vacuum, the sound waves cannot travel through it.
-An example of sound energy is a musical instrument.
-When you play a musical instrument, the sound waves are generated, producing kinetic energy.

 2. Potential energy